bartekmo/Fortigate_CNF_Training/docs/readme.md

 - remove the access key and secret (NOT the IAM user !!)
 - remove your Cloud9 instance

-Thx, the next Student will thank you as well as the instructor who knows your name ;-)
+Thx, the next student will thank you as well as the instructor who knows your name ;-)